MonashMath/SCI1022/Unix-CLI.md

 ----
 > *__Exercise 14:__*
 Try to figure out from the output of the previous command how many directories and files there are inside the root folder.
-Pick arbitrarily one of the directories that the root folder contains and list its contents with the `ls` command using the **absolute path** of the directory selected.
+Randonly choose one of the directories contained in the root folder and list its contents with the `ls` command using the **absolute path** of the directory selected.
 *Hint*: in the Cygwin environment installed within MoVE, the `ls` command denotes the directories with their names followed by a forward slash character.
 ----

-The most important directory for a particular user is its **home directory**.
+The most important directory for a particular user is their **home directory**.
 The home directory is typically located at the `/home` folder, and its name matches the name of the user that is working with the system.
 For example, `amar0078` is the name of the user we worked with while preparing this material, and its home directory is `/home/amar0078`.
 The name of the user you are working with can be obtained with the `whoami` command.

 ----
 > *__Exercise 15:__*
 Determine the absolute path of your user's home directory and list its contents with the `ls` command.
 ----

-The home directory can also be denoted the short way using the tilde character `~`.
-This character is typed pressing the key located right at the left of the key labeled with the number 1 while holding pressed the `Shift` key.
+The home directory can also be denoted in an abreviated fashion using the tilde character `~`.
+This character is typed by pressing the key located right at the left of the key labeled with the number 1 while holding pressed the `Shift` key.

 ----
 > *__Exercise 16:__*
 List the contents of your user's home directory using the `ls` command and the `~` character.
 Check that the output matches the one of the previous exercise.
-Use the tilde character to list the contents of a folder located at your user's home directory.
+Use the tilde character `~` to list the contents of a folder located at your user's home directory.

 > *__Exercise 17:__*
 Assume that your user name is `amar0078`.
 How do `/home/amar0078/Documents` and `~/Documents` differ (if they differ at all)?
 Check it replacing `amar0078` with your actual user's name.
 ----

 > *__Note:__* You might have observed that the contents of the home directory vary among different Cygwin terminal sessions, e.g., when you close a terminal and open a new one.
-This is not the general behaviour of  Unix systems, but to have a home folder with contents consistent among terminal sessions. **This behaviour that you are experiencing is only particular to the Cygwin installation at MoVE.** If you want the files and directories to be consistent among terminal sessions, you have to place them at the  `~/Documents` folder.
+This is not the general behaviour of Unix systems.
+The usual behaviour is to have a home folder with contents consistent among terminal sessions. **This behaviour that you are experiencing is only particular to the Cygwin installation at MoVE.** If you want the files and directories to be consistent among terminal sessions, you have to place them at the  `~/Documents` folder.
 Your Monash user's storage space is mounted on this folder.
-Indeed, you will see that the files which you create with other MoVE apps, such as, e.g.,  MATLAB or Mathematica, are accessible as well from that folder at the Cygwin terminal.
+Indeed, you will see that the files which you create with other MoVE apps, such as MATLAB or Mathematica, are accessible as well from that folder at the Cygwin terminal.

 In addition to user directories, every Unix system has **system directories** such as, e.g., `/etc`, `/usr/bin`, `/usr/lib`.
 These directories are essential for the normal operation of the computer.
 Therefore, modifying  their contents requires special privileges.
-These are only granted to an special user referred to as *super-user*, also called the `root` user.
+These are only granted to a special user referred to as *super-user*, also called the `root` user.
 (Please note that this usage of the term "root" to refer to a particular user has nothing to do with the root directory of the file system.)

 ----
 > *__Exercise 18:__*